Intelligence in the Battle of Princeton: Aftermath

 I have the honor to inform you, that, since the date of my last from Trenton, I have removed with the army under my command to this place. ...
 Their large pickets advanced towards Trenton, their great preparations, and some intelligence I had received, added to their knowledge, that the 1st of January brought on a dissolution of the best part of our army, gave me the strongest reasons to conclude, that an attack upon us was meditating.

 Washington described the Continental Army's march to Princeton, "by a roundabout road," as its baggage was quietly moved to Burlington.
-The Battle of Princeton was a decisive victory for Continental troops, which took the British force by surprise.
-This was just the pick-up colonists needed; The Pennsylvania Journal wrote that if Washington had lived in the days of idolatry, he would have been worshiped as a god.
+The Battle of Princeton was a victory for Continental troops, who took the British by surprise.
+This was just the pick-up the Americans needed; The Pennsylvania Journal wrote that if Washington had lived in the days of idolatry, he would have been worshiped as a god.
 Washington formally discharged the Philadelphia Light Horse three weeks later, saying that "though composed of gentlemen of fortune," they had "shown a noble example of discipline and subordination," and in several actions had "shown a spirit and bravery which will ever do honor to them, and will ever be gratefully remembered by me."
-In September 1779, the Light Horse reconvened at Washington's own request and served the Continental Army until the British surrender at Yorktown two years later, in October 1781.
+In September 1779, the Light Horse reconvened at Washington's own request and served the Continental Army until the siege of Yorktown two years later, in October 1781.

 The Philadelphia Light Horse enjoyed an honorable legacy after the American Revolution.
 In his 1816 memoir, General Wilkinson praised the cavalrymen for their 30 December expedition.
 This "little act of decisive gallantry" had "tended to increase the confidence of the troops, and certainly reflected high honor on the small detachment."
 Eight years later, at a reception held for General Lafayette, John Lardner and William Leiper—the sons of two Light Horse cavalrymen who were part of the reconnaissance mission—wore the gorgets of British officers captured that day.